troyerta/cmod-manual/src/ch01-02-demo-setup.md

 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
 ```
 Still good to go?
-Great.
-It's time to add Cmod to our dumb sample project.
+If not you need to get this tools installed and added to your system PATH.

+### Add Cmod to the Project

 Download Cmod from here: